Workshops

 Bring a layout of your yard (copy of tax map, drawings, satellite image, pictures) to start designing your landscaping changes at the end of the workshop with free technical assistance from the instructor.
 Additional free site visits may be available to workshop participants.

 Do you want a lawn that’s safe for families, pets, and the environment while saving time and money?
 Learn how to build healthy soil for healthy lawn with tips on fertilizing, weed and pest management, watering, renovating an unhealthy lawn, and more.
 Whether you maintain your lawn or hire a professional, round up your neighbors and join us!
-This class is compatible with Falmouth, Portland, and South Portland ordinances.
+This class is compatible with Cape Elizabeth, Falmouth, Portland, and South Portland ordinances.

 Thursday, March 27, 2025